The Bitwarden Blog

 - A.9.4.2 Secure log-on Procedures: This objective focuses on using multi-factor authentication for logging in securely to systems.
 With a password manager, users benefit from not only adding another layer of security to logins but also having one place to help manage and integrate two-factor authentication for all websites that support it.
 The objective also highlights that passwords should be kept confidential at all times, making a strong case for a fully encrypted password vault.

 - A.9.4.3 Password Management System: This objective focuses on managing passwords, including the ability to create secure passwords.
-Sharing passwords is discouraged and with some password managers, you can set policies to require some criteria for creating password managers like character length.
+Sharing passwords is discouraged and with some password managers, you can set policies to require certain criteria for creating password managers like character length, ideally creating an ISO 27001 password policy.

 The ISO 27001 standard does not mandate specific tools, solutions, or methods to control access to systems and applications.
 However, a password management system can help with numerous requirements of Annex A9, and with many of the requirements included in other control sets of Annex A.